mavisLei/low-light-depth-estimation-msc/README.md

 # Evaluating the Impact of Low-Light Image Enhancement on Monocular Depth Estimation Using DepthAnythingV2

-MSc Dissertation Project
+**Author:** [Your Full Name]
-School of Computer Science, University of Leeds, 2025/2026
+MSc Dissertation Project — School of Computer Science, University of Leeds, 2025/2026

 This repository contains the implementation and experimental evaluation accompanying the MSc dissertation of the same title.
 The project investigates whether low-light image enhancement can improve the predictions of a fixed, pre-trained monocular depth estimator, DepthAnythingV2, across multiple datasets and evaluation conditions.